wehlutyk/thesis/content/3-4-gistr-results.md

 As we just noted, burstiness at the word level is no surprise: words are not processed independently and transforming parts of an utterance is likely to depend on syntactic and semantic boundaries.
-However, the behaviour of the bursts impose constraints on the kind of model that can account for the transformation process.
+However, the behaviour of the bursts imposes constraints on the kind of model that can account for the transformation process.
 In particular, the fact that insertions and deletions seem to be of similar magnitude when close to each other is not easy to account for.
 For instance, when creating an insertion, a generative model must be aware of any deletions that have already been created in the vicinity, and take their size into account.
 Such a generative model would need to involve memory and attention span mechanisms that allow bursts to relate to their neighbouring operations (both preceding and following).